 Thomas W. Dixon, Jr. Steam Locomotive Coaling Stations and Diesel Locomotive Fueling Facilities.
 Lynchburg, VA: TLC Publishing, 2002.

-Photographs of coaling towers in other places:
+Photographs of coaling towers in other states:

 See the Railroad Coaling Towers group at Flickr.